Home » Recipes » German Chocolate Brownies

 Evaporated milk, sugar, butter, vanilla, chopped pecans, egg yolk, and shredded coconut on marble surface.

-How To Make German Chocolate Brownies
+Here’s How To Make These Brownies In 4 Simple Steps

 Step 1: Prepare the brownie batter